At the end of 2013, I quit my job. The job I’ve been at for nine years and two weeks, exactly.

 Just because I want to see what else is possible.

-It’s that last one I don’t want anymore.
+It’s that last one I didn’t want anymore.

 I’ve been thinking a lot lately about what it means to turn your world upside down, in every sense.
 I find that when I’m craving upward mobility or an escape from defined parameters, I physically crave handstands — something to push against.
 In other words, every time I’m contemplating a major life change, I become a handstand junkie.
 This very literal interpretation has been a topic of conversation lately between myself and one of Experience Life‘s quality of life editors, Courtney Helgoe, and I want to share her story with you.